-"The speedy achievement of co-education which will also help to eliminate any stereotyped concept of masculine and feminine roles at all levels and in all forms of education".

-- 51. Paragraph (d) was adopted by the Commission at its 640th meeting by consensus. - It represents paragraph 10(c) of the draft Convention and reads as follows:

-"Equal opportunities to benefit from scholarships and other study grants".

-52. Paragraph (e) was adopted unanimously by the Commission at its 640th meeting.
+- "The speedy achievement of co-education which will also help to eliminate any stereotyped concept of masculine and feminine roles at all levels and in all forms of education". - 51.
+Paragraph (d) was adopted by the Commission at its 640th meeting by consensus.
+It represents paragraph 10(c) of the draft Convention and reads as follows: "Equal opportunities to benefit from scholarships and other study grants". - 52.
+Paragraph (e) was adopted unanimously by the Commission at its 640th meeting.
 It represents paragraph 10(e) presented by Belgium (document E/CN.6/591/Add.1), as further amended by Belgium and UNESCO and reads as follows:

-"Equal opportunity for access to progremmes of continuing education, including adult and functional literacy programmes, particularly aimed at reducing at the earliest possible time the knowledge gap existing between men and women".

-53. Paragraph (f) of article 10 was discussed by the Commission at its 642nd meeting.
+"Equal opportunity for access to programmes of continuing education, including adult and - "Equal opportunity for access to programmes of continuing education, including adult and functional literacy programmes, particularly aimed at reducing at the earliest possible time the knowledge gap existing between men and women". - 53.
+Paragraph (f) of article 10 was discussed by the Commission at it s 642nd meeting.
 The text of paragraph (f) was proposed by Belgium as it was presented in document E/CN.6/591/Add.1.
 An oral amendment was made by Senegal, to add at the end of the phrase the words "and the provision of programmes for young girls who have left school too early".
 The Commission adopted by consensus paragraph (f) of article 10, as presented by Belgium (document E/CN.6/591/Add.1) and amended by Senegal.
-Paragraph (f), adopted by the Commission reads as follows:

-"Measures to reduce the school dropout rate among girls and the provision of programmes for young girls who have left school too early".

-- 54. Paragraph (g) of article 10 was discussed by the Commission at its 642nd meeting.
-The Commission had two versions of paragraph (g) before it, namely paragraph 10(e) of the draft Convention (document E/CN.6/591) and paragraph 10(g) of the draft Convention, submitted by Belgium (document E/CN.6/591/Add.1). - 55.
-Most representatives expressed preference for the text contained in the draft Convention (document E/CN.6/591), on the grounds that the words "psycho-sexual education" Though the representative of Belgium contained in the Belgian draft were not clear. explained that the words "psycho-sexual education" were taken from paragraph 132 of the World Plan of Action, the Commission expressed preference for paragraph (e) of article 10 as it was presented in document E/CN.6/591.
-During the discussion which followed, a number of representatives, as well as the Assistant Secretary-General, underlined the importance of access to family planning for nomen's emancipation. oral amendments were made to paragraph (g) of the draft Convention.
+Paragraph (f0, adopted by the Commission reads as follows: - "Measures to reduce the school dropout rate among girls and the provision of programmes for young girls who have left school too early". - 54.
+Paragraph (g) of article 10 was discussed by the Commission at its 642nd meeting.
+The Commission had two versions of paragraph (g) before it, namely paragraph 10 (e) of the draft Convention (document E/CN.6/591) and paragraph 10(g) of the draft Convention, submitted by Belgium (document E/CN.6/591/Add.1). - 55.
+Most representatives expressed preference for the text contained in the draft Convention (document E/CN.6/591), on the grounds that the words "psycho-sexual education" contained in the Belgian draft were not clear.
+Though the representative of Belgium explained that the words "psycho-sexual education" were taken from paragraph 132 of the World Plan of Action, the Commission expressed preference for paragraph (e) of article 10 as it was presented in document E/CN.6/591.
+During the discussion which followed, a number of representatives, as well as the Assistant Secretary-General, underlined the importance of access to family planning for women's emancipation.
+Two oral amendments were made to paragraph (g) of the draft Convention.
 Denmark offered to add the words "and advice" before the words "family planning".
 This amendment was adopted by the Commission by 20 votes to one with three abstentions.
 France on the other hand, proposed to add the word "specific" after the words "access to".
-French proposal did not meet with any objection by the Commission.
+The French proposal did not met with any objection by the Commission.
 Paragraph (g) of article 10 as amended by Denmark and France was adopted by consensus and reads as follows: